mckim2020/ME346A/README.md

 # ME346A
-[ME346A] Introduction to Statistical Mechanics
+Introduction to Statistical Mechanics, Stanford University